Name: Shiyu Zhang Gender: Male Born: March, 1999, Liuyang(浏阳), China

 This is just a note, I present an improvement on a result by Chu, Lee, and Tam based on a use of Gauss-Codazzi equation.

-An example of a projective manifold with ample canonical bundle admits an embedding of P^k was claimed in a paper by Li, L. Ni, and Zhu, this was in fact a typographical error.
-Thank Lei Ni for kind clarification.
+I will not revise and submit this paper until I have made sure of the existence of this example.
 If someone find such an example, it will be nice because it means that the study on negative k-Ricci curvature indeed provide new perspectives than negative holomorphic sectional curvature.
 I am not good at construting an example.

 [4] Miyaoka-Yau inequality for singular varieties with big canonical or anticanonical divisor. with Masataka Iwai and Satoshi Jinnouchi, arxiv preprint:2507.08522v2.